 Fitton Field has a capacity of 23,500 for football.
 It is an enormous, metallic structure devoid of modern amenities or creature comforts.
 It has a cold, sterile feel to it.
 Holy Cross was once a major player in intercollegiate football, hosting the likes of Georgia, Syracuse, Penn State, LSU, and Boston College, but those glory days are long gone.
-Crowds these days average around 6,000, which feels much smaller in such a large stadium.
-When attending on a cold November day with a crowd of less than 2,500, Fitton Field feels absolutely empty.
+Crowds these days average around 7,000, which is a really strong crowd for an FCS school in New England, but which feels much smaller in such a large stadium.

 Worcester is not generally considered to be a destination city, and fans travelling from out of town will usually head on to Boston to spend their time.
 For fans visiting during ski season, Wachusett Mountain is located just ten miles outside of city limits.

 The College of Holy Cross is located in Southwestern Worcester, at the junctions of Interstate 290 and Route 146.
 Fitton Field is located on the northern edge of campus, directly off of Interstate 290.
-The campus is not accessible by means other than automobile, but is a short 5 minute drive from downtown for those needing taxi service.
-There is ample parking near the stadium.
-Fans arriving early for tailgating will find a laidback party scene surrounding Fitton Field.
+Easily accessed by car, there is ample parking near the stadium.
+While the Holy Cross campus is not accessible by public transportation, it is a short 5 minute drive from downtown for those who arrive in Worcester via bus or train.

-The concourse under the grandstand has a unique feel to it.
-Tucked away in every available space are buildings used for concessions, restrooms, or storage.
-There is a real temporary feel to the entire place, despite the fact that Fitton Field has been around for close to a century.
 Restrooms are plentiful, with enough room in the facilities to serve a larger crowd than typically shows up at Fitton Field.
-For those fans who require handicapped seating, there is a small area at the end of the grandstand.
-In addition, fans are welcome to stand and watch the game in the open end of the stadium.
+For those fans who require Handicapped Seating, there is a small area at the end of the grandstand.
+In addition, fans are welcome to stand and watch the game in the open South end of the stadium.